jirkapok/GasPlanner/doc/help.md

 * Don't switch to gas with higher nitrogen content
 * Use separate argon bottle for drysuit inflation.
 This is not calculated in to the gases consumption
 * Equivalent narcotic depth, equivalent air depth
+* Equivalent narcotic depth for nitrox is always the same as air (counting oxygen as toxic).
+The only way how to reduce is by adding helium, i.e. use trimix instead of nitrox.
 * HPNS <https://en.wikipedia.org/wiki/High-pressure_nervous_syndrome>
 * [Oxygen toxicity](https://en.wikipedia.org/wiki/Oxygen_toxicity#Underwater) (CNS/OTU)
 * See also Options - Gases to define maximum narcotic depth and oxygen toxicity

+> You should always use Trimix for depths bellow maximum narcotic depth!

 #### Decompression gas selection